alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *noviembre 2024*  --  "Are you certain there has never been any case of even the most insignificant computer error?"
+Current SARI version: *diciembre 2024*  --  "I was reading an article the other day that romantic relationships with OS’s are statistically rare"

 -----------------